huakim/lua-jinja2/README.md

 # lua-jinja2

-lua-jinja2 is a [Jinja2][] template engine implementation written in Lua and supports Lua syntax within tags and variables.
+luajinja is a [Jinja2][] template engine implementation written in Lua and supports Lua syntax within tags and variables.

 luajinja was forked from  and was sponsored by the [Library of the University of Antwerp][].